jpiversen/inf112_group_project/docs/index.md

 placing the end-room in the same manner.
 This grid was then the basis of the StringMap, which was the basis of the TileMap.
 In addition to the actual tiles, the map also included spawn locations for items, enemies and the player character.

+## Item system?
+We wanted the power-ups offered in game to be varied and exciting.
+In the designing phase, we decided that 5 items was the magic number to have as less would be challenging and more would be too overpowered.
+However, since the number of items spawned would depend on the randomized map system, we had to introduce some flexibility.
+To achieve this, an algorithm was created in which the GameItems class retrieves the spawn locations from the TileMap class and starts by shuffling the items locations.
+If there are less than 5 spawn locations (the aforementioned magic number), all the spawn locations would receive a power up item.
+If there were more spawn locations than 5, the first 5 would be selected for an item and the rest would be given a 50% chance of spawning an item.
+Now that the locations that will spawn an item has been selected, a random power-up was chosen per location.

+The power-ups offered in Rodent Reboot are the following:

+ArmorPU - Reduces damage taken by the player for the next 10 hits

+BulletSpeedPU - Temporarily makes the player bullets faster

+FullHealthPU - Refills player health

+HealthPU - Gives the player 10HP of health

+SpeedPU (1-3) - Speeds up player moment for a period of time.
+1 is shortest and 3 is the longest.